What to do in the Garden in April

 If you have a greenhouse, lean to or frost free area, you can save money by buying small bedding plants in April, which are cheaper, and grow them on in the sheltered frost free conditions.

-Sowing from seed can be time-consuming and tricky; both on the web and in garden centres there is a great choice of plug plants for bedding and vegetables.
-These small plants need a frost free environment, and as much all round light as you can achieve, (greenhouse, conservatory, window sill or porch.)
-Take care with watering, too much at the early stages and the small plants can rot.
+Sowing from seed can be time-consuming and tricky.
+At this time of year, there is a great choice of plug plants for bedding and vegetables.
+These small plants need a frost free environment, and as much all-around light as you can achieve (greenhouse, conservatory, window sill or porch.)
+Take care with watering, too much at the early stages, and the small plants can rot.
 It is best to increase watering slowly as the plant grows.
-When the plug plants arrive, they are often in small thumb sized pots.

-When growing bedding plants nip out the growing points to produce a bushier plant, otherwise some plants, particularly petunia, fuchsia, verbena will grow leggy later in the season.
+When growing bedding plants, nip out the growing points to produce a bushier plant, otherwise some plants, particularly petunia, fuchsia, verbena will grow leggy later in the season.
 Advice on planting out bedding plants and the best bedding plants to grow.

 Crocus has a great selection of spring and summer bedding plants.